nirmolcho/Clustering_and_TS_DS_Alg/README.md

 - **Clustering**: In this directory, we apply different clustering techniques to our data.
 Here, you'll find our implementation of various sequences and three distinct clustering methods.

-- **Recommendation**: This section of our project is dedicated to providing recommendations.
-Our system offers three types of recommendations: User-to-User, User-to-Item, and Item-to-Item.
-All the relevant scripts and notebooks for these recommendations can be found here.

 - **Time Series Prediction**: Our time series prediction models are contained in this directory.
 We have implemented three different types of time series predictions here: ARIMA, SARIMA, and Prophet.